Bayesian Crossover Designs for Generalized Linear Models: Appendix

 \textbf{Acknowledgement:} Mr. Satya Prakash Singh wishes to thank University Grant Commission (UGC), India, for the award of a research fellowship.
-The work of Siuli Mukhopadhyay was supported by the Department of Science and Technology, Government of India [Grant Number: SR/FTP/MS-13/2009].
+The work of Siuli Mukhopadhyay was supported by the IRCC seed funding under the health care consortium [Grant Number: 15IRSGHC004].
 These supports are gratefully acknowledged.